-Lawsuit claims deputy allowed Spokane County homicide by not arresting armed man
+Lawsuit: Deputy allowed homicide by not arresting armed man

-SPOKANE — The wife of a Spokane County man killed by his neighbor is suing the county, alleging that a sheriff’s deputy’s negligence allowed the killing to happen.
+SPOKANE, Wash.
+(AP) — The wife of a Spokane County man killed by his neighbor is suing Spokane County, alleging a sheriff’s deputy’s negligence allowed the killing to happen.

-The lawsuit filed in March in Spokane County Superior Court says David Cholewinski, Benjamin Grosser’s neighbor, pointed a gun at several of Grosser’s employees after a road-rage incident in May 2019, The Spokesman-Review reported.
+The lawsuit filed in March in Spokane County Superior Court says David Cholewinski, Benjamin Grosser’s neighbor, pointed a gun at several of Grosser’s employees following a road rage incident in May 2019, The Spokesman-Review reported.

 A sheriff’s deputy, having probable cause to arrest Cholewinski for assault, left after enraging him further by warning that his guns could be taken away, according to the lawsuit.